Search This Blog

 Please let us know in the comments section of any previous finds you may have made here and if you succeeded in gaining access to the site.

-There is more information in the 1993 Minerama book “Beryl” and in the Gemstones books downloadable from DIGS.
+There is more information in the 1993 Minerama book “Beryl” (see in this Blog March 2024) and in the Gemstones books downloadable from DIGS.
 Also worth downloading is the Mineral Industry booklet “Tungsten No. 41, complied by PL Rasmus, April 1969”.
 The DIGS reference is Industry 41.